adisposko/Film-Diary/README.md

+Film Diary

 Browser-side React app.
+Server-side ExpressJS app at https://github.com/adisposko/Film-Diary-Backend

-A diary of films watched, including watch date.
-Sorting and flitering the diary supported.
+Functionality: A diary of films watched, including watch date.

-Limited functionality and future fixes: Currently can only add films from a JSON file containing 30 films, which is tentatively stored browser-side until server-side is implemented.

-App can be iniated with NodeJS with the following commands:
+Can sort and filter the diary, and can mark favorite films.

+Server-side provides limited database of 100 films to add from, including films directed by Akira Kurosawa, Werner Herzog, Martin Scorsese...
+Example: Search for films by director "kurosawa" or from the year of release "1962".
+Leave search parameters empty to choose from all films in the database.

+Initialized with existing diary entries to showcase functionality without having to load the server-side app.

+Initialize with terminal commands:

-npm init
+npm install
 npm run build
 serve -s build